LamsyA/EasyVote/README.md

 ## Rules of engagement

+- The deployer account of the application is always the Admin
 - Only Admin can start and end the election.
 - only admin can add candidate.
 - You can only register when the election has note started